Vanille-N/meander.typ/docs/figs/two-columns.typ

   // With two containers we can
   // emulate two columns.

-  container(width: 55%)
-  container(align: right, width: 40%)
-  // Alternatively, a simple
-  // container()
-  // would also work because the first
-  // container counts as occupied and
+  // The first container takes 60%
+  // of the page width
+  container(width: 60%, margin: 5mm)
-  // the second one would take all the
+  // The second container automatically
-  // remaining space.
+  // fills the remaining space.
+  container()

   content[#lorem(470)]
 })